-The application process for incoming class of 2018 is now open.
+The application process for incoming class of 2018 is now closed.

 Pacific University OT application - The fall 2019 application will be available in late August.

 We do not use the OTCAS application process.

 The OT Admissions Committee meets from December through the end of March.
 Applications should be turned in between Oct.
-15, 2017, and Jan.
-12, 2018.
+15 and Jan.
+12 each year.

 We do not require the GRE.

 Applications are accepted between Oct.
 15 and Jan.
 12.

 - Application Deadline: Dec.
 6 through Jan.
 12

 Observation Experience (20 hours minimum)